Skip to content

 We have many shared environment related to specific tasks.
 For example, the tensorflow-gpu, keras-gpu environments can be useful for machine learning applications.

-Make scratch directory as your current directory and follow the commands in order to create your own virtual environment.
+Make scratch directory as your current directory and follow the commands in order to create your own Conda environment.

 NOTE: Do not create an environment in your home directory.
 You will exceed your home directory file limit.
 Do not create an environment named 'base' since this is the default base environment used by all environments.